After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 Continue Going East

 After you exit the shrine, keep going east.
 The ledge ends, so go down to the lower area.
-There are some cracked rocks on the left, so bomb them open to reveal a chest.
+There are some cracked stones on the left, so bomb them open to reveal a chest.
 It contains a Traveler's Bow.

 Farther east, the Sheikah Sensor will react to another shrine.
 There are some Bokoblins up ahead.
 If you want to avoid them, climb up to the ledge along the wall and they won't see you.
 If you want to get their treasure, you can use Magnesis to drop a magnetic boulder on the bomb barrels near the Bokoblins.
 This should kill most of them.
 If you kill the rest, you can get a Boomerang from the chest.
 To throw it, make sure that it is equipped, then hold the R button to aim, and let go of R to throw it.
 If you are standing near the same spot that you threw it from, you can catch it when it returns if you press A.